-It first came into force in 1975 and has been amended in numerous occasions to suit the present times and current demands of public interest.
-The family law, along with the child custody law and other legislations concerning family violence lays down the rules and procedures of dealing family issues.
+It first came into force in 1975 and had been amended on numerous occasions to suit the present times and current demands of public interest.
+The family law, along with the child custody law and other legislation concerning family violence lays down the rules and procedures for dealing family issues.

 Throughout the years and with the recent amendments, it is no longer surprising that the terminologies of the family law have changed.
 Listed below are some of the words and their definitions in the family law that people commonly encounters.

 Divorce: The legal way to dissolve the bond of marriage, allowing either of the party to remarry.
 The decision to grant the divorce lies on the family court.
 Couples who are given the final and absolute grant of divorce decree are granted with a Decree Nisi usually within one month and one day after the application.

 Separation: Parties who are separated are still married, but they are no longer in contact with one another or are living in separate houses.
 If the parties are separated for at least 12 months, they can already apply for divorce, which means that it is no longer possible to retain the married life.

 Custody: Although this term is very common and is continuously used in family cases, it has already been replaced with residence.
 Since 2006, residence deals about who the child should live with after the separation of parents.